What languages are supported in FinalCrypt ?

 Now try clicking "Logs" again in the GUI

 Can you tell us a bit about your background ?

-My name is Ron de Jong born in 1969 living in Zaandijk (close to Amsterdam) The Netherlands.
-At 13 I started programming Basic on an Atari 600XL and loved it
+My name is Ron de Jong born in 1969 living in Zaandijk (10km north from Amsterdam) in The Netherlands.
+At 13 I started programming Basic on an Atari 600XL

 At 15 I dropped out of school when my father died and worked in factories, became a soldier, truck driver, bus cleaner, electrician and what not or was unemployed